 The vast majority of Americans believe that it’s sometimes necessary to discipline a child with a hard spanking.
 But research shows that kids who get spanked are more likely to develop aggressive behaviors and suffer from mental health problems, including anxiety, depression, and drug abuse.

-Catherine Taylor, a public health researcher at Boston College who evaluates the efficacy of strategies designed to prevent child abuse, wants to reshape the way parents discipline their kids and change attitudes toward spanking.
+Catherine Taylor, a public health researcher at Boston College who studies ways to prevent child abuse, wants to reshape the way parents discipline their kids and change attitudes toward spanking.

 “We’re really hoping to see shifts in behaviors and attitudes,” says Taylor, a newly hired professor in the Boston College School of Social Work whose research is funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
 “The best case scenario is that parents will hit their children less, have less supportive attitudes toward hitting their children, and use other types of discipline strategies with their kids.”